 Sun from a clear blue sky and a fabulous winter landscape offered a perfect backdrop for snowshoeing at Hirschegg in Kleinwalsertal.

-We were a group of 10 people that had signed for a 2-hour guided snowshoe hike.
+We were a group of 10 people that had signed up for a 2-hour guided snowshoe hike.
 Half the group were beginners with no prior snowshoeing experience.
 Nevertheless, we were in for a real treat.

 Up and about